 According to the MLETR, an electronic transferable record is functionally equivalent to a transferable document or instrument if that record contains the information required to be contained in a transferable document or instrument, and a reliable method is used to:

 - identify that electronic record as the electronic transferable record;

 - render that electronic record capable of being subject to control from its creation until it ceases to have any effect or validity, and (c) retain the integrity of that electronic record..

-Since the adoption of MLETR on 13th July 2017, only 6 countries, have adopted this model as legislation and incorporated it into their country’s law..
+Since the adoption of MLETR on 13th July 2017, only 6 states and 7 jurisdictions, have adopted this model as legislation and incorporated it into their country’s law..

 The Kingdom of Bahrain was the first to adopt legislation based on or influenced by the MLETR in 2018..
 The others adopted the legislation in 2021

 As can be seen, many of the world’s leading trading countries have not adopted the MLETR..
 The fact that the Model Law is an enabling instrument and does not deal with regulatory matters, which should be addressed by individual countries makes it difficult for its adoption..